sigcsets/sigcse2022/pages/schedule_index.md

 **What Does Literature Tell Us About Recursion?**
 Sean Mackay (University at Buffalo)

-**Equipping Middle School Teachers with Culturally Responsive Pedagogy for Computer Science Through Community-centered Professional Development**
+**[Now Virtual] Equipping Middle School Teachers with Culturally Responsive Pedagogy for Computer Science Through Community-centered Professional Development**
 Gillian Bausch (University at Albany, SUNY)

 **Cross-grade Comparison of Computational Thinking in Young Children Using Normalized Unplugged Assessment Scores**